SIP Calculator

 What is SIP (Systematic Investment Plan)?

-Method of investing a fixed amount of money at regular intervals, generally monthly into a mutual fund scheme of your choice.
+A SIP is a method of investing a fixed amount of money at regular intervals (usually monthly) into a mutual fund scheme of your choice.

-So, instead of waiting to save up a large amount, SIP allows you to start small and stay regular.
-For example, someone might invest ₹1,000 or ₹5,000 every month from their salary.
-That amount is automatically debited from their bank account and used to buy units of the fund.
+Instead of waiting to save a large amount, SIP lets you start small and stay consistent.
+For example, someone might invest ₹1,000 or ₹5,000 every month.
+The amount is auto-debited from the bank and used to buy fund units.

 Over time, SIP benefits from:

-So, your old investments grow and you keep adding new money thus, money grows faster over time.
+So your earlier investments grow, and you keep adding new money — resulting in rapid growth over time.

 An investment strategy where you invest a fixed amount of money at regular intervals, regardless of the market price due to which you can buy more units when prices are low and fewer units when prices are high, averaging out your cost over time.